All Apologies

-"All Apologies" is a song by American rock band Nirvana, written by vocalist and guitarist Kurt Cobain.
+"All Apologies" is a song by the American rock band Nirvana, written by vocalist and guitarist Kurt Cobain.
 It appears as the final track on the band's third and final studio album, In Utero, released by DGC Records in September 1993.
 The song closes the American version of the album, while non-US versions of In Utero feature an additional song, "Gallons of Rubbing Alcohol Flow Through the Strip", which begins after approximately 20 minutes of silence on the same track.

 On December 6, 1993, "All Apologies" was released as the second single from In Utero, as a double A-side with the song "Rape Me".
 It was Nirvana's final single before Cobain's suicide in April 1994.

 Although not released as a physical single in the US, "All Apologies" became the third Nirvana song to top the Modern Rock chart, and reached number 32 on the UK Singles Chart.
 It also reached the Top 40 in France, Ireland and New Zealand.
 It was nominated for two Grammy Awards in 1995, and won a BMI award for most played song on American college radio during the eligible period from 1994 to 1995.
 It was also included on the Rock and Roll Hall of Fame's list of "The Songs That Shaped Rock and Roll".

 No music video was made for "All Apologies", with Cobain explaining in a December 1993 MTV interview that he "hadn't bothered to come up with any ideas lately" because he had been "concentrating on touring."
 MTV began airing a live version, recorded at the band's MTV Unplugged concert shortly before the single's release, as a music video instead.
 This version was released as a promotional single in February 1994, and also generated heavy airplay.